 this procedure repeated.

-What are the complications of dysphagia in a child?
+What are the possible complications of dysphagia in a child?

 This condition can cause aspiration.
 This happens when food or liquids go into your